redeslab/docs/docs/README.md

 ### HOP

+!> HOP version 1.0.0_gr has been released, please use the test dapp https://tsfr.io/6yyarz to check your HOP Pool and Miner.
+The old version is still working but once your Pool updated to 1.0.0_gr please let your user download this affiliate dapp and enjoin the new version of HOP.

 !> HOP is now join the BNB Testnet Please check the new mining software for BNB Testnet**

 !> HOP is now open the second round of beta testing opportunities for mining Pool and Miner nodes, the executable Pool and Miner can be found section below.
 Please request your Ropsten testnet HOP Token ahead by send email to **hyperorchidcs@gmail.com**